dzulfiqarfr/24.01_jakpost_charts/20210623_housing/README.md

 between the average term and the average monthly payments.
 Monthly payments tend to be smaller for mortgages with a longer term.
-That said, we can look at the data through a scatter plot by mapping the average term on the x-axis and average monthly payments in the y-axis.
+That said, we can look at the data through a scatter plot by mapping the average term on the x-axis and average monthly payments on the y-axis.

 Here, we can see the linear fit does quite a good job at showing the negative relationship between mortgage term and payments.
 Jakarta,